Here’s what to expect and what to do after getting your braces off.

 Your teeth will feel slimy at first because you’re used to having your braces on your teeth, however, you will adjust to your smooth teeth quickly.

 Next, you will have x-rays taken of your teeth for dental records then you will have impressions of your teeth taken for your retainer(s).
-Because your teeth have grown accustomed to braces, your teeth may be sensitive at first but will eventually adjust.
+Because your teeth have grown accustomed to brace, your teeth may be sensitive at first but will eventually adjust.

 What to Do Now that the Braces Are Gone: